-Electronic Survey Process & Methodology
+Electronic Survey Process and Methodology

 In Indiana above-ground surveys of historic resources are conducted on a county-by-county basis.
 County selection is based on the county’s location relative to gaps in survey information, known developmental pressures that might affect historic resources, and anticipated results based on staff knowledge of the state’s development.
 Other factors such as funding also enter into the selection process.

 Survey and Registration staff completes initial planning for each county survey, including the evaluation of previously identified historic districts and identification of new historic districts.
 Preliminary research into a county’s history initially guides the field surveyors to understanding a county’s particular development.
 Once the historical research is complete, the county is systematically surveyed, township-by-township, by driving every public road.
 Every building, cemetery, and bridge or other above-ground resource that is at least 40 years old is surveyed.
 Surveyors complete a survey form, take photographs, and record a geographic reading via GPS for every property that meets these requirements and retains enough of its historic materials to be identified as historic construction.
 Each form records basic geographic information including county, township, city/town, address; architectural information including estimated date of construction, architectural type or style, building materials, changes/alterations for that building or structure; potential areas of significance and rating, and a site plan.
 The surveyor does not research the history of a property.